ShavinAnjithaAlpha/DesignPatterns/README.md

 *Use the ***synchronized*** keyword in ***if*** statement rather than for method head - this will make us avoid overhead of ***synchronized*** keyword by use it only when the creation of the object.

+## Prototype Pattern

+### Definition

+*Specify the kinds of object to be created using prototypical instance, and create new objects by copying this prototypes*

+In general, creating a new objects from scratch is a costly and time waste operations.
+By using prototypes we can minimize the these cost through copying or cloning existing objects.

+### Illustration

+Here we implement the prototype pattern by using soldiers.

+* Implement the Soldier basic prototype as abstract class
+* Create Sniper and Ghost concrete prototype classes that have implemented the *clone()* method defined in the basic prototype
+* Change their attributes based on their type